 Particles can be made to stretch with the velocity.
 Length Scale and Velocity Scale affects how long the stretched particle is.
 This is useful for effects like sparks, lightning or laser beams.

 Sorted Billboard can be used to make all particles sort by depth.
 Sometimes this is necessary, mostly when using Alpha Blended particle shaders.
-This can be resource-demanding and affect performance; it should only be used if it makes a significant quality difference when rendering.
+This can be resource-demanding and affect performance; it should only be used if it makes a significant quality difference when renderingThe process of drawing graphics to the screen (or to a render texture).
+By default, the main camera in Unity renders its view to the screen.
+More info

 Particle Systems can be rendered with an animated tile Texture.
 To use this feature, make the Texture out of a grid of images.
 As the particles go through their life cycle, they cycle through the images.
 This is good for adding more life to your particles, or making small rotating debris pieces.